likthvishal/sentiment-analysis-LLm-/README.md

 ## Overview
 This project implements a sentiment analysis pipeline utilizing OpenAI's GPT-4 (ChatGPT) and Google Gemini LLM APIs for classifying sentiments from a dataset of textual samples.
 The project leverages both Zero-Shot and Few-Shot learning techniques for sentiment classification, comparing the performance of different models.

+## Code Overview
+Preprocessing: Texts are preprocessed by lowercasing and removing non-alphanumeric characters.
+Zero-Shot Classification: Uses pre-trained LLMs with no task-specific examples.
+Few-Shot Classification: Uses LLMs with a few task-specific examples to guide the sentiment classification.
+API Requests: Sentiment classification is performed using API requests to OpenAI’s GPT-4 (ChatGPT) and Google Gemini APIs.

 ## Key achievements include:
 90% accuracy in sentiment classification.
 Performance improvement of 25% through data preprocessing optimizations.